 It's possible to find free food grade buckets at restaurants and grocery stores just for the asking.
 Only accept food grade containers that are marked as being made of HDPE (high density polyethylene).

 You can buy 5 gallon buckets, but if you do, be sure it's food grade plastic.
 Check restaurant supply stores, and other places that sell culinary supplies.

 If you are brining small stuff, like chicken pieces, or pork chops you can simply use a mixing bowl, or a large food storage container.
 The only requirement is that it's made of a "nonreactive" material.

 Nonreactive means that it's something that salt, sugar or acids won't react with, which would possibly cause off-flavors in the brining food.

 Non-reactive materials suitable for brining include food grade plastics, stainless steel and glass.
 Unacceptable for brining are aluminum and copper.
 The metal can leach into the brine, and affect the flavor of the meat.

 But whether you use a food grade bucket or a kitchen bowl or storage container, the brine and food has to remain cold.
 The best way is to put the container into the refrigerator.
 But does your fridge have room for an extra 5 gallon bucket?

-In my opinion, one of the best brining containers you can get is an insulated water cooler, the type with the little pushbutton spigot at the bottom.
+In my opinion, one of the best things you can add to your turkey smoking arsenal is an insulated water cooler.
 If you're serious about brining turkeys, it's the way to go!